Sudhanshu1304/Brain-MRI-Synthesis/README.md

 # BRAIN-MRI-VAE

 ## A Research Project 📚 <br>
+In this project T1- weighted brain images are converted to T1-weighted images.
+I have used variational autoencoder (VAE) architecture to map the conversation from T1 to the T2 modality.
-Using Generative models like Variational Autoencoder (VAE), <strong>T2-Weighted Images</strong>  are being generated from <strong>T1-Weighted Images</strong>.
-Have achived a maximumu of <strong>0.15 RMSE</strong>  on validation dataset.
+Have achieved a maximum of 0.15 RMSE on the validation dataset.

 <br>